falk-m/blog/posts/2024-12-10-infinity-scolling/README.md

 Then we need a function to
 - replace the content of the pagination container with the new pagination content
-- append the items from the next page to to current items list
+- append the items from the next page to the current items list

-Here I use the DOMParser API to select parts of a html document from a string.
+Here I use the DOMParser API to select parts of a HTML document from a string.

 ```js
 const displayContent(constent){